 Rob Zombie/White Zombie

-2016: "The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser" came out.
-Produced by Chris 'Zeuss' Harris, the album featured guitarist John 5 and drummer Ginger Fish (both Marilyn Manson vets).
+2016: Produced by Chris 'Zeuss' Harris, "The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser" featured guitarist John 5 and drummer Ginger Fish (both Marilyn Manson vets).
+Selling 41,000 equivalent album units (including downloads) in its first week, the set debuted at #6 on the Billboard 200.

 2015: Rob Zombie released "Spookshow International Live," a 19-song set with a mix of solo Zombie and White Zombie tracks.